us0p/interview_preparation/tools/docker/003-registry.md

 ## Registry vs repository
-A registry is a centralized location that stores and manages container images, wheres a repository is a collection of related container images within a registry.
+A registry is a centralized location that stores and manages container images, whereas a repository is a collection of related container images within a registry.